lkhatib/lkhatib.github.io/_pages/cv.md

 Scholarships
 ======

+<b>US Association for the Study of Pain Diversity Equity and Inclusion Scholarship </b> (2022)<br>
+Awarded free full registration and housing for the 2022 Annual Scientific Meeting

 <b>Benjamin A. Gilman International Scholarship </b> (2017)<br>
 Awarded $3,000 to participate in research and study abroad at the University of Sydney